Andermatt: History

 Archaeological finds dating back to 4000 BC indicate that the Urseren was already populated in the Neolithic period.
 During Roman times this Alpine valley was probably inhabited by some Helvetic Celtic tribes.
 However, the origins of Andermatt can only be traced back to Alemannic tribes, the Walsers, who established settlements in the area, where the current town of Andermatt is situated.

 The parish of Andermatt was not mentioned until 1203; it was held by the Benedictine Disentis Abbey.
 This first mention refers to it as de Prato.
 In 1290 it was mentioned as A der Matte.
 In 1649, with the emergence of an independent Swiss Confederation, the ecclesiastical rights of the Disentis monastery were revoked in favour of civil legislation.

-In the Flight of the Earls, Irish earls lost a fortune in gold at the Devil's Bridge crossing ravine on St Patrick's Day 1608.
+In the Flight of the Earls, Irish earls lost a fortune in gold at the Devil's Bridge crossing the ravine on St Patrick's Day 1608.
 It has never been recovered and is known as the Lost Treasure of the St Gotthard Pass.

 Nearby Schöllenen Gorge is the site of a memorial commemorating the 1799 campaign of the Russian general Alexander Suvorov.

-Between 1818-1831 the nearby St Gotthard Pass was made accessible to stagecoaches.
+Between 1818–1831 the nearby St Gotthard Pass was made accessible to stagecoaches.
 As the last resort before the pass, Andermatt flourished economically and became a popular spa town.

-The opening, in 1881, of the St Gotthard railway tunnel, however, reversed its fortunes as the tunnel runs immediately beneath the town, connecting the Central Swiss town Göschenen with Airolo in Ticino.
+However the opening in 1881 of the St Gotthard railway tunnel reversed the village's fortunes, as the tunnel runs immediately beneath it, connecting the Central Swiss town of Göschenen with Airolo in Ticino.
 Some Andermattians who worked on the tunnel were killed during its construction.
 A strike by the tunnel workers, furthermore, was put down by military force, killing a further four workers.